 Wildlife & Animals – Buffalo Springs NR

-Buffalo Springs offers great wildlife viewing.
-Especially since game drives can be conducted across Samburu and Buffalo Springs sister reserves.
-There are decent wildlife densities, and most safari animals can be spotted in a couple of days.
+There are decent wildlife densities in Buffalo Springs, and most safari animals can be spotted in a couple of days.
 Several habituated leopards make their home in the reserve and can be relied on for great sightings.
-Elephants are plentiful, and there is a good variety of antelopes, including both the greater and lesser kudu with their impressive horns.
-Of the Big Five, rhino are absent.
+Rhinos are absent, but elephants are plentiful, and there is a good variety of antelopes, including both the greater and lesser kudu.

-Buffalo Springs is all about the specials – several dry-country adapted mammals that don’t occur in most Kenyan parks can be found here.
-The Reticulated giraffe has a more striking pattern than the common Masai giraffe.
+Several dry-country adapted mammals that don’t occur in most Kenyan parks can be found here.
+The reticulated giraffe with its striking pattern is common.
 Beisa oryx is particularly well adapted to arid conditions.
 The gerenuk, with its elongated neck, is able to stand on its hind legs and nibble hard-to-reach leaves.
 Both the common Burchell's zebra and the bigger Grevy's zebra can be found alongside each other.

 Best Time for Wildlife Viewing

 Buffalo Springs doesn’t get a lot of rain and can be visited throughout the year, but the best wildlife viewing is in the Dry season from June to October.
 At this time, the vegetation is minimal and animals congregate around predictable water sources.
 April is the wettest month, and wildlife viewing can sometimes be more challenging at this time.